2. Set up Linodes

 High availability

-Linodes also eliminate the overhead that a physical redundant network would create for you.
-With our cost per usage model, you can scale your site as client-access requests increase.
-Linodes are easy to create and maintain, so you can quickly add another one to your cloud to expand redundancy.
+Cloud-based virtual machines also eliminate the overhead that a physical redundant network could create.
+Akamai Cloud’s cost-per-usage model lets you scale your site as client-access requests increase.
+Linodes are easy to create and maintain, so you can quickly add another one to your cloud to expand redundancy as needed.

 Linode plan types

-You need to review your site to get an idea of its size requirements.
-Then, review the available plan types to determine the one that fits your need.
-Finally, run this operation to get the applicable id
+Review your site to get an idea of your size requirements.
+Once you know how much space your site requires, review the available plan types to determine the plan that fits your needs.

 Regions

-Akamai cloud computing is distributed among several data centers.
-You need to determine the one that best fits your need.
-For this tutorial, all of your Linodes need to be in the same region.
+Akamai Cloud is distributed across several data centers around the world.
+You need to determine the one that best fits your needs.
+For this high availability architecture in this tutorial, all of your Linode instances must be in the same region.

 Install a LAMP stack on your primary